phatnguyenuit/vs-code/README.md

     - Set cursors above or below the current position: ⌥⌘↑ or ⌥⌘↓

+    - Insert cursor at end of each line selected: ⇧⌥I

     - Add cursors to all occurrences of the current selection: ⇧⌘L

+    - Select all occurrences of current word: ⌘F2

     - Add cursor to the next occurrence after the one you selected: ⌘D